-Thomas Markle Sr. Celebrates His Birthday Alone At McDonald’s In Los Angeles
+Thomas Markle, Sr. Celebrates His Birthday Alone At McDonald’s In Los Angeles

 — Cosmopolitan (@Cosmopolitan) July 18, 2018

-This latest set of photos also comes after the bombshell revelation that Thomas Markle Sr., who was set to walk his daughter down the aisle when she married Prince Harry in the much-publicized “royal wedding,” but ultimately pulled out when he came down with a “heart attack,” never really was ill at all.
+This latest set of photos also comes after the bombshell revelation that Thomas Markle, who was set to walk his daughter down the aisle when she married Prince Harry in the much-publicized royal wedding, but ultimately pulled out when he came down with a “heart attack,” was never really ill at all.

-Instead, the bombshell report alleges that Markle Sr. “faked” the fact that he was having a heart attack so he could “garner sympathy” in the press.
+Instead, the bombshell report alleges that Markle “faked” the fact that he was having a heart attack so he could “garner sympathy” in the press.

 Thomas Markle Sr. celebrates his 74th birthday alone in Los Angeles https://t.co/kgsqCRV3dl pic.twitter.com/xn6uGE3VD2